-Cyber Essentials helps you to guard against the most common cyber threats and demonstrate your commitment to cyber security
+Cyber Essentials helps you to guard against the cyber threats and demonstrate your commitment to cyber security

 What are the benefits of certification?

 You'll reassure your customers that you take cyber security seriously

 Your organisation will be listed on the Governments Cyber Essentials directory, which can be searched by anyone

 Attract new business because you've implemented a recognised level of Cyber Security